Who's Behind Listverse?

 10 Facts That Will Change How You View Thomas Edison

-Edison has long been a staple of school history books, and most people know him as the inventor of the lightbulb, but in more recent years, Edison has become an extremely controversial figure.
+Edison has long been a staple of school history books, and most people know him as the inventor of the lightbulb.
+But in recent years, Edison has become an extremely controversial figure.
 As the Information Age entered full swing, people started questioning everything, and many people started saying that Edison does not deserve as much credit as people give him.
 Around the same time, a Tesla revival movement kicked off to honor the mad Serbian scientist.
 Unfortunately, this movement decided that Tesla couldn’t be built up without tearing Edison down.
 This has led to a plethora of misinformation about Edison spreading around the Internet, leading to massive confusion about the man who brought us the first phonograph.
 While Edison wasn’t perfect, he was hardly the mustache-twirling villain some people claim he was, and his rivalry with Tesla was not all it’s cracked up to be.

-10The Confusion Over His Credit For The Lightbulb
+10The Confusion Over His Credit for the Lightbulb

-9Direct Current Is Actually Extremely Useful And Could Make A Comeback
+9Direct Current Is Actually Extremely Useful and Could Make a Comeback

-Also, in some cases, new wind turbines and other technology are actually using DC power, and then the energy companies are going to great expense—and wasting energy—to convert it back to AC power because that’s still how the grid is set up.
+Also, in some cases, new wind turbines and other technology are actually using DC power.
+Then the energy companies are going to great expense—and wasting energy—to convert it back to AC power because that’s still how the grid is set up.
 This has led some companies to start heading toward the possibility of switching back to DC power again.
-One of the biggest problems with DC was that it was hard to move the power over long distances, but if distance isn’t a big issue, DC is often more efficient when it comes to power use.
+One of the biggest problems with DC was that it was hard to move the power over long distances, but if the distance isn’t a big issue, DC is often more efficient when it comes to power use.
 Not only has DC never stopped being useful, but there is reason to believe it may start to make a comeback in the next few years and could end up one day being used more than AC power overall.
-Perhaps one day Edison will win the war of the currents after all.
+Perhaps one day, Edison will win the war of the currents after all.

 8His Rivalry With Tesla Is Greatly Exaggerated

 Most people love a good hero versus villain story, and so it goes that people have spun the rivalry between Tesla and Edison into a tall tale.
 As it often happens, the truth is much more complicated to properly ascertain and was likely not nearly as intense as most people imagine.
-The story goes that when Edison was first working on his DC system, he asked a young engineer for help making a better system and Tesla came up with an AC system instead.
+The story goes that when Edison was first working on his DC system, he asked a young engineer for help making a better system, and Tesla came up with an AC system instead.
 According to Tesla, Edison offered him a large sum of money for the work and then told him it was a joke when Tesla requested the payment later.

 We do know Edison told the young inventor that his ideas were “splendid” but “utterly impractical.”
 Tesla was always a very sensitive soul, and having his ideas rejected by one of the best-known inventors of the day did not sit well with him.

 While there was certainly some bad blood for a while, there is little historical evidence that either of them spent a large amount of time ruminating on the other.
 They were both busy inventing things and promoting their ideas.
-Once Tesla sold most of his AC rights to Westinghouse, the battle for the currents was mainly between him and Edison, while Tesla worked on other pet projects in his own right.
+Once Tesla sold most of his AC rights to Westinghouse, the battle for the currents was mainly between Westinghouse and Edison, while Tesla worked on other pet projects in his own right.

 Also, while it’s impossible to know for sure the veracity of the story or how much they really disliked each other, Tesla once said later about Edison, “I was amazed at this wonderful man who, without early advantages and scientific training, had accomplished so much.
 I had studied a dozen languages, delved in literature and art, and had spent my best years in libraries . . . and I feel that most of my life has been squandered.”
-Edison also once offered to let Tesla use some of his laboratory space in New Jersey after once of Tesla’s labs burned down.
+Edison also once offered to let Tesla use some of his laboratory space in New Jersey after one of Tesla’s labs burned down.
 While this is not evidence they were friends or ever settled their differences, it does suggest that their rivalry was more complicated and probably a lot less hateful than many people think.

 6The Phonograph Was Truly Revolutionary

-Sometimes when people talk of Tesla they say that he was a man who was out of place for his time, but in a way this is true of all revolutionary inventors, and Edison—as Tesla would have agreed—was no exception.
+Sometimes when people talk of Tesla, they say that he was a man who was out of place for his time, but in a way, this is true of all revolutionary inventors, and Edison—as Tesla would have agreed—was no exception.
 When most people talk about Edison, it is either to castigate him for his mythical treatment of Tesla or to argue whether he did or did not invent the lightbulb.
 However, people rarely talk about the phonograph, an invention that was never really given the attention it deserved during its time but changed things far more than most people could realize.

-5Thomas Edison’s Work For The USA In World War I
+5Thomas Edison’s Work for the USA in World War I

-Due to his status as a celebrity scientist, Edison was once asked to help the US Navy in preparing for the possibility of large-scale war.
+Due to his status as a celebrity scientist, Edison was once asked to help the U.S. Navy prepare for the possibility of large-scale war.
 They did not ask Edison for his opinion solely when it came to scientific advances, but they also asked for his advice on preparing for war in general, putting him in charge of the Naval Consulting Board in advance of World War I. It is possible that his efforts at helping to industrialize the world marked him as the type of person with the big ideas they were hoping for.
-However, while he did do his best to put his mind to the task, and he believed we should be prepared for war, he was not the type who believed in creating large-scale weapons of war or mass destruction, and he never put his talents toward making things that could kill people.
+However, while he did do his best to put his mind to the task, and he believed we should be prepared for war, he was not the type who believed in creating large-scale weapons of war of mass destruction, and he never put his talents toward making things that could kill people.

 In fact, when asked in an interview, Edison once said, “Science is going to make war a terrible thing—too terrible to contemplate.
-Pretty soon we can be mowing down men by the thousands or even millions almost by pressing a button.”
+Pretty soon, we can be mowing down men by the thousands or even millions almost by pressing a button.”
 These words were quite prescient, as the first atomic bomb was dropped to the tune of unimaginable destruction roughly 30 years after Edison’s statement.
 Edison worked with the Navy on designing apparatus for keeping submarines from being detected and detecting enemy vessels, but he was never interested in creating the true machinery of war.

-4Edison Took The Same Risks As His Hired Researchers
+4Edison Took The Same Risks as His Hired Researchers

-There is an incident in the life of Edison that some people like to point to when they want to paint him as a dastardly villain, and that is the story of Edison’s research into X-rays and the injury of his assistant Clarence Dally.
+There is an incident in Edison’s life that some people like to point to when they want to paint him as a dastardly villain, and that is the story of Edison’s research into X-rays and the injury of his assistant Clarence Dally.
 X-ray technology was a total unknown at the time, and like most inventors, he found it hard to shy away from something new that needed discovering.
 So, Edison and Dally began experimenting with X-rays in the hopes of making the entire process better and more efficient.
 Unfortunately, their lack of knowledge of the true dangers of the X-ray cost both of them dearly.
 Dally gained awful burns on his arms and sores all over his body, and he lived several painful years before succumbing to radiation poisoning.
-He was the first person to achieve this dubious milestone in the US.
+He was the first person to achieve this dubious milestone in the U.S.

 Edison himself was not unaffected by the radiation.
 It caused permanent damage to his left eye and to his stomach as well.
 Edison stopped the experiments after the damage to himself and his assistant and told the press that he was afraid of X-rays.
 While many people wish to see Edison as a man motivated by profit and nothing else, he did not even attempt to patent his work on X-rays but simply moved on from the project, thinking them too dangerous to mess around with even for a scientist of his experience and caliber.

-3He Wanted To Reform The Federal Reserve
+3He Wanted to Reform the Federal Reserve

 While the specifics of Edison’s idea were difficult to implement, a commodity-backed currency would later be proposed by such prominent economists as John Maynard Keynes, Friedrich Hayek, and John Nash.

-2Edison Lost Much Of His Hearing In A Childhood Accident
+2Edison Lost Much of His Hearing in a Childhood Accident

 Many people know that Edison was hard of hearing, but it’s a detail often glossed over in favor of other parts of the myth.
 While many people may not think of it this way, Edison had a severe hearing problem and still became one of the greatest and most lauded scientists of his age.
 Not only that, but one of his inventions, the phonograph, dealt directly with recording sounds despite the fact the man could hardly hear.
-A great scientist like Edison overcoming a disability would normally be an inspirational story, but unfortunately many people today only wish to see Edison as a villain.
+A great scientist like Edison overcoming a disability would normally be an inspirational story, but unfortunately, many people today only wish to see Edison as a villain.
 Of course, while we know he had trouble hearing, even Edison was never clear on how exactly he lost his hearing.

 The most likely explanation is that he lost much of his hearing during a bout with scarlet fever when he was a child, but according to Edison himself, his hearing may have been ruined, or at least made worse, by an incident onboard a train.
-One story claims that Edison got his ears boxed by a train employee, while another story claims he was running to catch a train and his hearing was damaged when someone helped him onboard by pulling on his ears.
+One story claims that Edison got his ears boxed by a train employee, while another story claims he was running to catch a train, and his hearing was damaged when someone helped him onboard by pulling on his ears.
 While Edison himself changed his story over the years, he was always good-natured about his disability and never let it get him down or stop him from achieving his goals.